karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 ## Zonefile Bootstrap (boot property)

-When suitable configuration is activated in the implementation, and a new entry is added to the catalog being served by the primary, the primary should create the underlying zonefile with the properties and parameters outlined in the boot property.
+When suitable configuration is activated in the implementation, and a new member zone entry is added to the catalog being served by the primary, the primary should create the underlying zonefile with the properties and parameters outlined in the boot property.

 The boot property is the parent label to the other labels that facilitate the adding of the various properties and parameters.